Show Me the Monet (painting): Analysis

 There is an initial surface level criticism of laziness evoking imagery of consumers who have discarded their shopping carts on land strips or other natural areas such as green spaces or lakes.
 The laziness depicted within the work can be understood as a symptomatic result of consumption and consumerism in which a lack of personal responsibility prevails.
 The statement of the shopping cart in the river reads to a much larger ongoing criticism within Banksy’s artworks.
 Show Me the Monet presents a tipping point within society.
 Disrupted is the idyllic state Monet originally depicted.
 Now unsettled by waste the work communicates the destruction of Earth as shopping mania prevails.

 The title employs a double entendre; Banksy has changed the sentence "show me the money" to reference the artist whose work he is appropriating.
 The reference could be interpreted as a critique of the traditional gallery institution, and its wealth and elitism.
-"Show me the money" is often said in movies and television, notably in the movie Jerry Maguire.
+"Show me the money" is often said in movies and television, notably in the 1996 film Jerry Maguire.
 The slogan has now become synonymous with a capitalist society driven by fast earnings through any means.
 The painting's title suggests the problematic commodification of artworks, and that high claimed artworks such as Water Lilies have been reduced to purely a decorative role.
 Moreover, such works are now being sold in gallery gift shops on various different consumer goods such as t-shirts, tote bags, and mugs.
 Banksy puts forth a criticism in which timeless artworks have been dismounted from this acclaim.
 Now these works are reduced to a product driven by a capitalist consumerist society.

 A secondary interpretation of the title pertains to the changing dreams and motivations under a consumerist society.
 Analysed at the artwork contextually with the title Banksy refers to Monet's idyllic 19th century scene as "outdated".
 Nature originally held advertising and literary connotation of enlightenment, romance, and an attainable end goal within society.
 Through the title of the work and the visual destruction of the landscape a secondary interpretation suggests that contemporary ideals have shifted towards a "hedonistic, pleasure-oriented consumer culture".